alchemyplatform/docs-openapi-specs/README.md

   npm run create transact/newspec.yaml
 ```

-This will run the `rdme` command line tool 3 under the hood.

-3. Select 'Create a new spec'.

 This will:

 - deploy your spec to readme
 - create a page and id
 - associate page id with your spec

-4. Your spec will be updated with a `x-readme.id` field.
+3. Your spec will be updated with a `x-readme.id` field.
 This is super important to ensure updates work smoothly in the future!

-> Script is slightly hacky - could improve in future by using Readme's API to get id.

 ### Updating spec

 Run `update` script.
-Ensure `x-readme.id` is set
+Ensure `x-readme.id` is set.

 ```bash
 npm run update spec.yml